harvey-green/breakout/README.md

 ![The Circuit Breaker UML design](/docs/circuit-breaker-uml-design.png)

-The C# source that uses the above design is here - [CircuitBreaker.cs](src/CircuitBreaker.cs) and includes code comments.
-Check it out, use the NuGet and enjoy!
+The C# implementation of the above design is just one file and is located here: [src/CircuitBreaker.cs](src/CircuitBreaker.cs).
+It includes code comments.
+Check out the code, use the NuGet and enjoy using the Circuit Breaker!